openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3-os-trust-ext.md

 - `roles`: (list of objects)

-  Specifies the subset of the trustor's roles on the `project_id` to be granted to the trustee when the token in consumed.
-The trustor must already be granted these roles in the project referenced by the `project_id` attribute.
+  Specifies the subset of the trustor's roles on the `project_id` to be assigned to the trustee when the token is consumed.
+The trustor must already be assigned these roles in the project referenced by the `project_id` attribute.

   Roles are only provided when the trust is created, and are subsequently available as a separate read-only collection.
 Each role can be specified by